Werewolf by Night (TV special): Development

 By August 2021, Marvel Studios was developing a Halloween-themed television special for Disney+ that was reportedly centered on Werewolf by Night, though it was unclear if either the Jack Russell or Jake Gomez versions of the character would be featured.
-Earlier in the month, Production Weekly had included a Werewolf by Night project in their report of upcoming projects in development.
 Michael Giacchino was hired to direct the one-hour special by March 2022, after previously scoring several MCU films, and having been rumored to be directing a Marvel Disney+ project since December 2021; Giacchino previously directed the 2018 short film Monster Challenge and the animated Star Trek: Short Treks episode "Ephraim and Dot" (2019).
 When Feige asked Giacchino which Marvel Comics property he wanted to work on, the producer was initially surprised to hear Giacchino's interest in Werewolf by Night, but was enthused after further discussing his ideas for it.
 The project was being referred to by some as Werewolf by Night, although The Hollywood Reporter noted that it could have a different title.
 Giacchino confirmed he was directing the special in June 2022, calling it an enjoyable but "challenging process".

 That September, Marvel Studios officially revealed the special, titled Werewolf by Night.
 The special was described as Marvel Studios' "first-ever special presentation", and was marketed as a "Marvel Studios Special Presentation"; it is 53 minutes long.
 There was no mandate for how long the special should be, but the creatives all believed it should be around an hour.
 Giacchino approached the special like an episode of The Twilight Zone, in that it would present "one night in the life of [Jack Russell and Elsa Bloodstone], and see what happens".
 This allowed them to avoid needing to cover more of an origin story than needed, or setting up what would happen after the events of the special.
 Marvel Studios' Feige, Stephen Broussard, Louis D'Esposito, Victoria Alonso, and Brad Winderbaum serve as executive producers.